HOW TO BECOME A SUCCESSFUL REMOTE EMPLOYEE

 As far as we’ve come with modern teleworking tools, many workers and managers still feel most comfortable speaking face to face.
 So if a remote employee wants to be successful, he/she would be well served learning how to use the video chat, task board, and instant messaging apps that hiring companies also use.

-For instance, if her new company expects his employee to be available and reachable at a moment’s notice throughout the day, he/she should set the status on an app like Slack to available, and make sure to notify the manager if and when it won’t be reachable.
+For instance, if her new company expects his employee to be available and reachable at a moment’s notice throughout the day, he/she should set the status on an app like Slack to be available, and make sure to notify the manager if and when it won’t be reachable.
 Likewise, he/she should learn the art of engaging and participating in group video chats; shyness isn’t a good enough excuse to never contribute during team planning meetings and other group discussions on an app like Zoom.

 These and other communication skills are essential for a healthy and productive remote work environment.